-DO make sure your pet gets daily aerobic exercise - Consistent daily exercise, including at least 20 minutes (and preferably 60) of aerobic activity will help your pet burn fat and increase muscle tone.
+8. DO make sure your pet gets daily aerobic exercise - Consistent daily exercise, including at least 20 minutes (and preferably 60) of aerobic activity will help your pet burn fat and increase muscle tone.
 If you're unable to provide your dog with this much physical activity (and some dogs require even more), consider joining a pet sports club or doggy daycare.
 Another option is to hire a dog walker (or dog jogger, hiker, or biker).

 If your pet is very overweight or obese, she may not be able to endure extended periods of exercise initially.
 Swimming is an excellent low-impact, gentle form of exercise for dogs who need to start out slow, as well as those with arthritis or mobility issues.
 Ask your veterinarian what exercises are safe for your pet to do, and which you either need to avoid or put off until she's in better condition.
 If you're dealing with a fat feline, check out 10 ways to help your cat exercise.

-5. DON'T overfeed treats - Treats - even very high-quality healthy ones - should make up less than 10% of your dog's or cat's daily food intake.
+9. DON'T overfeed treats - Treats - even very high-quality healthy ones - should make up less than 10% of your dog's or cat's daily food intake.
 It's also important to remember that treats aren't a complete form of nutrition and should never be used in place of nutritionally balanced, species-appropriate meals.

 Overfeeding treats on top of daily food intake will result in an obese pet, and overfeeding treats while underfeeding balanced meals will result in nutritional deficiencies.
+Replacing highly refined store-bought treats with tiny tidbits of pet-safe fresh fruits, veggies and lean meats is a great way to cut calories and costs.

-DO feed tiny healthy treats on a very limited basis - Limit treats to training and behavior rewards only.
+10. DO feed tiny healthy treats on a very limited basis - Limit treats to training and behavior rewards only.
 Again, keep treats at or fewer than 10% of your pet's daily food intake, which means offering very small pieces of healthy foods, very infrequently.

 My favorite treats are berries, other fruits that can be cubed into tiny, bite-sized morsels (e.g., melons, green bananas, and apples), frozen peas and blueberries, and raw sunflower and pumpkin seeds (pepitas).
+The ultimate snack for dieting dogs is bone broth ice cubes.